Patricia B. Tippie Endowed Professor in Economics

 My research and teaching interests overlap significantly.
 The broad field within which I do research is called Institutional and Organizational Economics.
 This is a cross-disciplinary field that studies how humans use institutions and norms to order their activities at the societal and organizational levels.
 With my co-authors Eric Alston, Lee Alston, and Bernardo Mueller, I published a book with Cambridge University Press titled Institutional and Organizational Analysis: Concepts and Applications.

-A forthcoming publication with David Gerard, titled “Who Should Own the League?
+A January 2022 publication with David Gerard, titled “Who Should Own the League?
 Transaction Costs and NBA Ownership Structure,” studies the organization of the National Basketball Association by weighing the various costs of assigning ownership of the league to team owners, players, and outside investors.

 I co-authored two papers on labor relations in Mexico with Shannan Mattiace (my wife, a political scientist at Allegheny) and Lee Alston, titled “Coercion, Culture, and Contracts: Labor and Debt on Henequen Haciendas in Yucatán, Mexico, 1870–1915” and “The Organization of Hacienda Labor during the Mexican Revolution: Evidence from Yucatán.”
 In these papers, we study labor relations on henequen haciendas in Yucatán, Mexico, specifically how employers used debt contracts to tie workers, both legally and culturally, to haciendas.